MicrosoftDocs/windows-dev-docs/hub/dev-drive/index.md

 - .NET SDK
 - Windows SDK, etc.

-These tools should be stored on your main C:\ drive.
+These tools should be installed on your main C:\ drive.

 > [!NOTE]
 > IT Admins will want to create per-user Access Control List (ACL) folders for multi-user devices as a best practice to avoid EOP attacks.